misswonder/Fashop-backend/README.md

 <img src="image/homepage.png" alt="Logo" width="100%" >

-Capstone project for Software Engineering at FlatIron School.
+Capstone project for Software Engineering at Flatiron School.
 The Server side is a Ruby on Rails application running as an API.
 User data is protected using Bcrypt and JWT authentication.
 Fashop is a full-stack web application that allows users to browse and purchase on latest trending clothes.
 Users can signup an account, browse and purchase any selected products in their choices.

 Key Features: